-A new addition to the city centre vintage scene, The Wonderful Flight opened up in the ABC Building on Quay street back in June.
-They started life selling clothes online and found themselves being drawn towards the more unique and harder to find items of clothing – like a mint condition official Glastonbury T Shirt from 1995.
+The Wonderful Flight opened up in the ABC Building on Quay street last year, starting life selling clothes online and found themselves being drawn towards the more unique and harder to find items of clothing – like a mint condition official Glastonbury T Shirt from 1995.
 Sourced from all over the world but predominantly from the USA, their clothes range from 90s vintage sportswear to 60s Levi’s jeans, to everything else in between.

 The Wonderful Flight, ABC Building Unit 2, Quay Street, Manchester, M3 4AE

 Margot & Lux

 Margot & Lux is a boutique vintage store on Manchester’s Port Street.
 Owned by gorgeous Geordie, Holly Edgar, the store offers a more bespoke vintage service selling unique, one-of-a-kind garments, accessories and homeware.
 Hollie hand-picks each item, scouring charity shops, wholesalers, warehouses and the internet for pre-loved pieces with undeniable charm and character.
 The store also stocks limited runs from sustainable brands such as Sandra Alexandra and Summer Morning Studios.

 Margot & Lux, 54 Port St, Manchester M1 2EQ